 *Visitors or invitees to the Utica College campus who believe they are the victim of sexual misconduct are encouraged to contact the Office of Campus Safety.

-*Any persons believing they are the victim of sexual misconduct has the option of notifying local law enforcement authorities, and will be assisted in doing so.
+*Any persons believing they are the victim of sexual misconduct have the option of notifying local law enforcement authorities, and will be assisted in doing so.

 *Regardless of what choice is made regarding making a formal report of such an incident, support services are available to any person who believes they are a victim of sexual misconduct.